nguerrao/ADA-or-Nada-/index.md

  </p>

 We can see that the rythm of posting is similar to the circadian rythm, except that is it shifted to the right.
 This means the minimum is ... whereas it was at time ... for the tweet dataset.

-We see in the picture below behavior similar to Twitter.
-We have a shift peak at midnight and then we notice a decrease during the night.
-In addition, there is an increase in the morning, which evoluate during the day.
+First, let's visualize the data we have.
+In this part we will see if Instagram users follow the circadian rhythm.
+First of all, we are working on data that only contains the time of publication.
+In the graph below we can see that the publication rate is similar to that achieved on Twitter.
+We have a peak shift at midnight and then we notice a decline.
+In fact, there is an increase in the morning that develops during the day.
+Around 8 p. m. we can notice a second peak.
-Regarding the days of the week, we could not find the database necessary to study this behavior on a daily basis.
+However, we cannot replicate this for every day because the required dataset is missing.
-However, we got similar results to the Twitter data analysis.
-Thus, we conclude that this suggestion can be generalized for each social network and not specifically for Twitter.
+We therefore conclude that this proposal is robust and can be generalized to any social network.

 ### Attention vs. Productivity